 - Processed snacks

-- Refined sugar
+- Refined sugars

 - White bread and pastries

-- Full-fat dairy
+- Full-fat dairy products

-- Creamy dressings
+- Creamy salad dressings

 - Late-night meals